File inclusion vulnerability: Example

 The best solution in this case is to use a whitelist of accepted language parameters.
 If a strong method of input validation such as a whitelist cannot be used, then rely upon input filtering or validation of the passed-in path to make sure it does not contain unintended characters and character patterns.
 However, this may require anticipating all possible problematic character combinations.
 A safer solution is to use a predefined Switch/Case statement to determine which file to include rather than use a URL or form parameter to dynamically generate the path.

-JavaServer Pages (JSP)
+Jakarta Server Pages (JSP)

-JavaServer Pages (JSP) is a scripting language which can include files for execution at runtime.
+Jakarta Server Pages (JSP; formerly JavaServer Pages) is a scripting language similar to PHP but running on Java which can include files for execution at runtime.

 Example

 The following script is vulnerable to a file inclusion vulnerability: